Quantifying the Effect of Test Set Contamination on Generative Evaluations: Discussion

-\paragraph{Future Directions} Our findings suggest several avenues for future research in generative evaluation: \begin{itemize} \item \textbf{Reconciling Memorization Thresholds:} Our discovery that a single test set replica drives loss below the irreducible error contrasts with recent assertions that single-shot verbatim memorization is an ``illusion'' \citep{huang2024demystifying} or that membership inference is fundamentally capped \citep{hayes2025exploring}.
-Future work should investigate what the explanatory differences are. \item \textbf{Inference-Time Detection Methods:} Since high-temperature sampling and long-context generation disproportionately harm contaminated models, future work could develop lightweight ``stress tests'' that sweep temperature or solution length to detect contamination without access to the pretraining corpus. \item \textbf{Architectural Susceptibility:} We studied dense models, but it remains an open question whether Mixture-of-Experts (MoEs) or State Space Models (SSMs) exhibit different memorization capacities.
-Do MoEs isolate contaminated memories in specific experts, making them easier to excise? \item \textbf{Harder Benchmarks:} We hypothesize that contamination efficacy is inversely correlated with problem compressibility.
-Investigating whether harder benchmarks (e.g., AIME) require higher ``dosages'' of leakage to achieve the same performance boost would be a valuable contribution to benchmark design. \end{itemize}
+\paragraph{Future Directions} Several avenues for future research: \begin{itemize} \item \textbf{Reconciling Memorization Thresholds:} Our discovery that a single test set replica drives loss below the irreducible error contrasts with recent assertions that single-shot verbatim memorization is an ``illusion'' \citep{huang2024demystifying} or that membership inference is fundamentally capped \citep{hayes2025exploring}.
+Future work should investigate what the explanatory differences are; one possibility is that memorization depends on the amount relative to corpus size \citep{schaeffer2025doseresponse, wei2025hubblemodelsuiteadvance}. \item \textbf{Architectural Susceptibility:} We studied dense models, but it remains an open question whether Mixture-of-Experts (MoEs) or State Space Models (SSMs) exhibit different memorization patterns. \item \textbf{Harder Benchmarks:} We hypothesize that contamination efficacy is inversely correlated with problem compressibility.
+Investigating whether harder benchmarks (e.g., AIME) require higher ``doses'' of leakage to achieve the same performance boost would be a valuable contribution to benchmark design. \end{itemize}

 \paragraph{Note} An earlier version of this manuscript was peer reviewed and presented at the NeurIPS 2025 Workshop on Evaluating the Evolving LLM Lifecycle: Benchmarks, Emergent Abilities, and Scaling \citep{schaeffer2025causally}.